Smart Toys for Every Age

 If you've ever marveled at the look of concentration on the face of a child who tries to fit a square block into a square hole or catch a ball in mid-air, you know that playtime isn't just about fun and games.
 It's serious business — and toys are the tools of the trade.

-But when it comes to playthings that educate as well as entertain, not all are created equal.
-Here is an age-wise guide to how kids play, and to the toys that not only thrill but also help kids understand the world, learn social and emotional skills, and stimulate a developing brain.
+Here is an age-wise guide to how kids play, and to the toys that entertain and help kids understand the world, learn social and emotional skills, and stimulate a developing brain.

 Babies: How They Play

 Play in the first year of life is all about exploration.
 Babies use their five senses to learn about the interesting new world around them: Does an object feel hard or soft?
 Sticky or rough?
 What does it do if I drop it?
 Or put it in my mouth?
 Most play consists of "tasting" or mouthing an object and shaking, banging, or dropping it.

 When your baby develops new motor skills, play becomes more coordinated and complex.
 For example:

 - At about 4 months old, babies begin to reach for and grasp objects, like a rattle.

 - By 6 or 7 months, they can transfer that rattle between hands.

 - At around 9 months, a newly developed pincer grasp makes it easier for babies to pick up smaller objects, like blocks and other small age-appropriate toys.